anoma/nspec/docs/anomian.juvix.md

 > However, notice that this change of internal state is optional.
 We call those
 > engines that never change their state *static*.

-Huh, so, an engine has a state, and that state can change by reading messages that are sent to it.
+Huh, so, an engine has its own state, and that state can change by reacting to messages that are sent to it.
 Easy.

 > It's like when we receive a letter from the tax office.
 Once we read
 > the letter and understand it, we know that we have to pay taxes and eventually
 > do so.
-That letter may change us, some money may be gone.
+That letter may "change" us, some money may be gone.

 But wait, who really sends those messages actually?